Rohan Bopanna: 2002: Success at ITF Circuit, Davis Cup and Asian Games Debut

 Bopanna had a good success at ITF futures level in 2002.
 He won the UAE F2 Futures with his Taiwanese partner Lu Yen-hsun.
 This was his 1st Futures title.
 He then won the Sri Lanka F1 Futures with compatriot Vijay Kannan.
 He then won India F2 Futures by defeating Dmitri Mazur 7-5,5-7,6-4.
 He also won the doubles with Vijay Kannan.
 He then won the India F5 Futures both singles and doubles with Vijay Kannan.
-He made his Davis Cup debut in the World Group Qualifying match against Australia.
+He made his Davis Cup debut in the World Group qualifying match against Australia.
 He lost his singles match against Scott Draper 3-6,5-7.
 Eventually India lost the tie 0-5 clean sweeped.
 He was selected for 2002 Asian Games.
 In the singles, he was seeded 11th but he lost to 3rd seed and eventual bronze medallist Takao Suzuki of Japan 5-7,2-6 in the pre-quarters.
-In the team event, he won his singles and doubles match with Sunil-Kumar Sipaeya as India easily beat Timor-Leste to enter Quarter-finals.
-But in the Quarter-finals he lost his important singles match as India lost to Uzbekistan 3-0.
+In the team event, he won his singles and doubles match with Sunil-Kumar Sipaeya as India easily beat Timor-Leste to enter quarterfinals.
+But in the quarterfinals he lost his important singles match as India lost to Uzbekistan 3-0.
 He entered Tata Open as a wildcard with his Spanish partner Carlos Cuadrado but they lost in the 1st round in straight sets to Jaroslav Levinský and David Škoch.
 This was his first ever appearance at main draw of any ATP Tour tournament.